The Lancet: Letter dismissing Covid lab-leak theory (2020)

 On 19 February 2020, The Lancet published a letter signed by 27 scientists that stated: "We stand together to strongly condemn conspiracy theories suggesting that COVID-19 does not have a natural origin ...
 [Scientists] overwhelmingly conclude that this coronavirus originated in wildlife," adding: "Conspiracy theories do nothing but create fear, rumours, and prejudice that jeopardise our global collaboration in the fight against this virus."
-The letter has been criticised for having a chilling effect on scientific research and the scientific community, by implying that scientists who "bring up the lab-leak theory... are doing the work of conspiracy theorists"; the statement was deemed to have "effectively ended the debate over COVID-19's origins before it began".
-Further criticism of the letter was focused on the fact that, according to emails obtained through the Freedom of Information Act, members involved in producing the letter concealed their involvement "to creat[e] the impression of scientific unanimity" and failed to disclose conflicts of interest.
+Criticism of the letter was focused on the fact that, according to emails obtained through the Freedom of Information Act, members involved in producing the letter concealed their involvement "to creat[e] the impression of scientific unanimity" and failed to disclose conflicts of interest.

 After having published letters supporting only the natural origins theory, The Lancet published a letter in September 2021 from a group of 16 virologists, biologists, and biosecurity specialists saying that "Research-related hypotheses are not misinformation or conjecture" and that "Scientific journals should open their columns to in-depth analyses of all hypotheses."
 The Times of India described The Lancet's decision to publish the letter as a "u-turn".

 In June 2024, The Lancet wrote an op-ed stating that "SARS-CoV-2 is a natural virus that found its way into humans through mundane contact with infected wildlife" and that "doubling down on flawed assumptions in the face of growing evidence calls motivations into question".

 "Bodies with vaginas" controversy (2021)

 The 25 September 2021 edition of The Lancet included a review of an exhibition about the history of menstruation at the Vagina Museum.
 The journal's cover displayed a quotation from the review that referred to women as "bodies with vaginas".
 The quotation drew strong criticism on Twitter accusing The Lancet of sexism, arguing that this language was "dehumanising" and an "unhelpful" attempt at inclusivity.
 Horton later issued an apology on the journal's website.
+According to the Sydney Morning Herald, the wording "was likely intended to encompass trans men too – those assigned female at birth."